Teclyst/GarCide/doc/implementing_garside_groups.md

 in C++, this sort of things can be done using _templates_.
 Code is written using (abstract) class arguments, and when an instantiation of the object, for given (concrete) class arguments is given, the code is copied, substituting every occurence of the abstract argument by its concrete value.

 This is exactly what is done in _GarCide_.
-Most of the code is written in terms of two template classes, defined in `garcide.h`:
+Most of the code is written in terms of two template classes, defined in `garcide.hpp`:

 ```cpp
 template<class U>